 For guidance in preparing the research proposal, please refer to the Werklund School of Education Candidacy Requirements.

-For guidance in preparing the final thesis/dissertation, please refer to the GPE Thesis/Dissertation Rubric and the Student Guide to the Dissertation Oral.
+For guidance in preparing the final thesis/dissertation, please refer to the GPE - Thesis & Dissertation Rubric and the GPE - Student Guide to the Thesis Oral.